vordimous/zilla-docs/src/get-started/quickstart/sse.md

 ### Click `Go`

 With the location input set to `http://localhost:8080/events` you can click the `Go` button to connect to the SSE server.
 Messages will stream in as long as you have the `messenger` service running in docker.

-output:
+The stream of messages will render on the page.

 ```text:no-line-numbers
 ...